 Plants are having a real moment right now, and for good reason.
-They add beauty to your home, help you feel more in tune with nature, and they even boast health benefits.
-Unfortunately, some of the most popular and best indoor plants are toxic to dogs, who don’t know which ones are safe to munch on or play with and which absolutely aren’t.
+They add beauty to your home, help you feel more in tune with nature and even boast health benefits.
+Unfortunately, some of the most popular and best indoor plants are poisonous plants for dogs, who don’t know which ones are safe to munch on or play with and which absolutely aren’t.
 This is important to know, especially if you’re buying plants online.

-With veterinary help, we’re calling out the most common indoor and outdoor poisonous plants for dogs so you can avoid or get rid of them and replace them with some pup-friendly options.
-Have a cat, too?
-You’ll also want to know the plants that are poisonous to cats.
+With veterinary help, we’re calling out the most common indoor and outdoor poisonous plants for dogs so you can avoid or get rid of them, replacing them with some pup-friendly options.
+Have a cat too?
+You’ll also want to know the plants that are toxic to cats.

-If you suspect that your pup has munched on a poisonous plant for dogs, consult your vet immediately, or call the Animal Poison Control Center (APCC) at 1-888-426-4435 for guidance.
+If you suspect that your pup has munched on any of these poisonous plants for dogs, consult your vet immediately, or call the Animal Poison Control Center at 1-888-426-4435 for guidance.

 Carlina Teteris/Getty Images

 Because aloe is so easy to care for and boasts medicinal qualities, it’s a common household plant that people keep both indoors and outdoors.
 Unfortunately, the gooey gel, beloved for its soothing benefits, contains two components that make this plant toxic to dogs when consumed.
 Your pet can’t tell you it’s feeling crummy, but there are signs it took a bite out of your aloe plant: Lethargy and upset stomach, including vomiting and diarrhea, are red flags.
 If you bring this plant into your home, keep it high up—like on a sink ledge—so it’s inaccessible.

 Swap it: Some argue that the zebra haworthia is perhaps more beautiful than aloe vera, and it’s perfectly safe for your pup!